 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-These terms can apply in a variety of legal circumstances, but in most contexts, other words with the same meaning are used.
-In a financial context, the term obligor means a bond issuer who is contractually bound to make all principal repayments and interest payments on outstanding debt.
+In a financial industry context, the term Obligor means a payment bonds issuer who is contractually bound to make all principal repayments and interest payments on outstanding debt.
 The recipient of the payment is called an Obligee.
 This applies to all sorts of commercial bonds and more.

 In a construction contract, the two parties involved are called an Obligee and a Principal or a Principal and a Subtrade.
 The most common types of bonds offered by construction companies are bid bonds (or surety bonds) to show a commitment to honor the terms of the bid (both in time and cost).
-Periodically, a Surety may be presented with a request to add an additional obligee to the bond.
+Periodically, a Surety may be presented with a request to add an additional Obligee to the bond.
 The additional Obligee is not a party to the contract and does not perform the Primary Obligee’s obligations, but it is common practice for a Surety to issue a Dual/Multiple Obligee Rider.
-In a surety bond, the obligee is the one who is requiring the principal to post the surety bond.
-They need the surety bonds to transfer the risks of the principal’s performance from themselves to the surety carrier.
+In a surety bond, the Obligee is the one requiring the Principal to post the surety bond.
+They need the surety bonds to transfer the risks of the Principal’s performance from themselves to the surety carrier.

 If you’re involved in a divorce or in a child support determination, having an experienced family law attorney can make a huge difference.
 You can begin your search for a nearby divorce attorney by entering your ZIP code into our search tool right now.